A preliminary assessment of the sensitivity of uniaxially-driven fusion targets to flux-limited thermal conduction modeling: Conduction modeling in ICF simulations

-Here the collisional mean free path $\lambda_{j}$ of species $j = e,i$ can be estimated from simple expressions \cite{spitzer_book} throughout the simulation domain as a function of local thermodynamic variables.
+Here the collisional mean free path, $\lambda_{j}$, of species $j = \cly{e,i}$ can be estimated from simple expressions \cite{Spitzer_book} throughout the simulation domain as a function of local thermodynamic variables.
 For the scale length, $L$, at a particular location in the system, we take the harmonic mean of inverse logarithmic derivatives

-where $X = \cly{T_{i}, T_{e}, \rho, Z_{i}^{*}}$ represents the set of variables which most strongly influence the collisional mean free path and $N_{X} = 4$ in this case.
+where in this case $X = \cly{T_{i}, T_{e}, \rho, Z_{i}^{*}}$ represents the set of variables which most strongly influence the collisional mean free path.
 This definition picks up both the change in density at a material interface and the strong gradient in heating at shock fronts and is similar to the scheme discussed by Taitano et al.\;\cite{Taitano_PhysPlasmas_2018}.

-For the times relevant to the fusion output from our simulations $N_{\text{K}e} \ll 1$, such that electronic conduction is likely to be well-described by purely local diffusion \eqref{eq:fourier_heat_flux}.
-On the other hand, we find $N_{\text{K}i} \sim 0.1-1$ in a well-resolved layer within the fuel in proximity to the D-Au interface, suggestive of strongly nonlocal ionic transport into the anvil material at the point of shock stagnation where the highest ion temperatures occur (\fig{fig:knudsen_number_heat_maps}).
-This nonlocal layer dissipates quickly after shock reflects from the cavity tip.

-Since the conditions in the fuel throughout the periods where nonlocal effects may be significant are conducive to a large contribution from the ions we expect this to have a strong influence on the fuel energetics and, thus, the fusion performance.
-Moreover, the reduction of the thermal reactivity \cite{Molvig_PhysRevLett_2012, Albright_PhysPlasmas_2013, Kagan_PhysRevLett_2015} is likely to be substantial for the initial shock stagnation event.
-This is presently being investigated and will reported in a future publication.
+For plasmas in which $N_{\text{K}} \gtrsim 10^{-3}$ the heat flux will be inhibited and a local, diffusive treatment is insufficient.